google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 ### Statistics

 Conservative estimates for the number of CLs (abbreviation for changelist - the term used in Gerrit that represents a change - similar to a GitHub pull request) involved in this migration are around **250 CLs, largely performed by 2 engineers**.
-We don't have definitive statistics on the size of changes made, but a conservative estimate of lines changed (calculated as the sum of absolute difference between insertions and deletions for each CL) to be around **30,000 (~20% of all of DevTools frontend code)**.
+We don't have definitive statistics on the size of changes made, but a conservative estimate of lines changed (calculated as the sum of absolute difference between insertions and deletions for each CL) is roughly **30,000 (~20% of all of DevTools frontend code)**.

 The first file using `export` shipped in Chrome 79, released to stable in December 2019.
 The last change to migrate to `import` shipped in Chrome 83, released to stable in May 2020.

-We are aware of 1 regression that shipped to Chrome stable and that was introduced as part of this migration.
+We are aware of one regression that shipped to Chrome stable and that was introduced as part of this migration.
 The auto-completion of snippets in the command menu [broke](https://bugs.chromium.org/p/chromium/issues/detail?id=1060565) due to an [extraneous `default` export](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/2107222/2/front_end/snippets/SnippetsQuickOpen.js).
 We have had several other regressions, but our automated test suites and Chrome Canary users reported these and we fixed them before they were able to reach Chrome stable users.